Individualized Studies Major BA

-Students are considered Pre-Individualized majors before completion of PRSP 301 with their approved degree plan.
+Students are classified as Pre-Individualized Studies majors until they complete PRSP 301 and develop an approved degree plan.

 University Graduation Requirements

-To earn an individualized BA degree, students must complete a total of 120 credits, including the following university graduation requirements:
+To earn an Individualized Studies B.A., students must complete a total of 120 credits, including the following university graduation requirements:

-- General Education/Liberal Studies (GELS) Requirements (48 total credits)
+- Minnesota Transfer Curriculum (MTC) and Liberal Studies Requirements (48 total credits)